Neville-Shaw/Flocking-Simulation/README.md

 ### Alignment: </br>
 Alignment calculates a steering force in the average steering direction of all boids within a specified radius. </br>
-remember steering force is desired - velocity
+Remember steering force is desired - velocity

 ### Cohesion: </br>
 Cohesion averages the position of all boids in the radius mentioned above, </br>